 The potential for a conflict of interest continues to be a problem for 411-Pain and other referral services.
 According to Grier Wells, a Jacksonville lawyer chairing the Florida Bar’s committee: “Lawyers have shown up at medical clinics unsolicited to meet accident victims — apparently tipped off by a referral service.
 Other lawyers might face a legal quandary: Do they have an allegiance to the client or to a medical provider that’s part of the accident hotline network?”

 In case it’s not clear, this is far from ethical.
 Patients have the right to get unbiased advice from the people they are paying.
-When you hire an attorney, you expect them to be working yours in your best interest.
+When you hire an attorney, you expect them to protect your interests rather than for their own agenda.

 It’s supposed to be a mutual relationship (you get sound legal advice and services and the attorney gets paid based on performance).
 But when you mix another party or two parties into the mix, interests get conflicted very fast.